 Don’t be put off from experiencing the thrill of a holiday in a ski resort.
-There are plenty of cheaper options available and an abundance of help for beginners.
+There are plenty of great deals available and an abundance of help for beginners.

 It might be the breath-taking views, the fresh mountain air, the adrenalin rush, or the joy of perfecting a turn.
 Or, perhaps it’s the saunas, heated outdoor pools, ice rinks, tobogganing, lively nightlife, rich fondues, succulent steaks, and sharing stories of the day’s adventures with a mulled wine in front of a cosy log fire.

 Whatever the reasons, each winter millions of people choose to pack their thermals, head up into the mountains and spend their days hurtling back down again at varying speeds and levels of proficiency, many going back year after year.

 Sadly, two thirds of Brits have never experienced a winter sports holiday, often put off by the fear of the unknown.
 If you like the idea of hitting the slopes but don’t know where to start, read our newbie’s guide, designed to unravel some of the mysteries and misconceptions.

 Ski holidays are often dismissed as being too expensive and, to be fair, you won’t find the ridiculously cheap deals you get for package beach holidays.
 But there are ways to ski more affordably.
 Just like beach holidays, you’ll pay considerably less outside of the school holidays.